 "The FIA race director made the right decision, there was too much debris on track.
 Continuing the race would have been irresponsible.
 It is a high-speed track and you want tyres picking up pieces of carbon fibre whilst the cars are going full speed.
 Coulthard says this because he is desperate".

 Schumacher is not someone who normally settles for 2nd, let alone not finishing the race.
-Today he is not disappointed given that Coulthard did not score points.
+However, he is not disappointed by the result.
+Coulthard in fact did not score points.
 The reigning world championships compliments Ralf:

 "It is a nice sensation.
-My brother Ralf won and Barrichello finished 2nd.
-Our fans can go home satisfied.
-I am very happy for Ralf.
-This is our home race and it was good to see him win here.
+I am very happy for Ralf as this is our home race and it was good to see him win here.
 It would have been nice to get on the podium with Ralf and Rubens and the fans would have liked it".